setgree/sv-meta/readme.md

 * `sv_meta_data.rds` is the main dataset

-* `codebook.csv` provideS guidance about variable names.

 ## Documentation

 * `0-download-and-clean-data.md` is the script we used to download and clean the data (it was originally an `.Rmd`).
 You won't have access to our original google sheet dataset or raw data, but we're including this script as documentation.

+* `codebook.csv` provides guidance about variable names.

 ## Results
 Note to self to un-ignore this folder once we're ready to publish